msea1/github-oauth-flask/README.md

 An example of this is running [here](https://github-oath-flask.herokuapp.com/) which has an authorization callback at [login/authorized](https://github-oath-flask.herokuapp.com/login/authorized)

+## Docker Deployment

+A docker image is available at Heroku at `registry.heroku.com/github-oath-flask/web:latest`
 ## Testing

 Testing is done via `pytest` and `pytest-flask`.
 They are listed among the requirements.
 From the